scalacenter/scalafix/docs/developers/tutorial.md

 match the output from running `NamedLiteralArguments` on the `input` file.
 We expected the output to be `complete(isSuccess = true)` but the obtained output was `complete(true)`.
-The `NamedLiteralArguments` rule currently returns `Patch.empty` so the test failure is normal.
+The `NamedLiteralArguments` rule currently returns `Patch.empty` so the test failure is expected.

 ## Use pattern matching to find interesting tree nodes